 Step 1: Research keywords.
 Try a tool like Google AdWords Keyword Planner to find popular keywords related to your business and your pins.

-Step 2: Add your keyword/keywords to your pin titles.
+Step 2: Add your a word used in a performing a search./keywords to your pin titles.

 Step 3: Add your keyword/keywords to your pin descriptions.

 Step 4: Add your keyword/keywords to your pin image file names.

 As with any SEO you use, make sure not to sound too “keywordy.”
 Don’t go too crazy and add three keywords to your title and descriptions like a robot would.
 Optimize and still sound human by simply adding a strong keyword within the right context.

 In the same way you use a call-to-action in your Used to structure your ads, keywords (for search campaigns) and targeting (for GROUP) copy, a call-to-pin will significantly increase the engagement of your pins.
 In fact, you’ll get 80% more engagement with a CTP.
 In your pin’s description, add a little something like:

 Engage to Build Relationships and Gain New Followers

 Now that you know what kinds of pins are popular and how to get your pins seen, the next step in Pinterest marketing is to use your pins to build relationships with followers and influencers that will grow your reach.